Zerocchi/rafiq_utils/README.md

 will move *1.txt* until *1000.txt* into folders separated by 10 steps (1-10, 11-20, etc).

-***NOTE: Make sure the naming of the files are correct.
-The script make no effort to validate file names.***

 If step isn't specified, the default **10** will be used.

+**🔴IMPORTANT❗🔴: Make sure the naming of the files are correct.
+The script make neither effort to validate file names nor moving the files to the folder that already exist.**

 ## txt_gen.bat